zandaleph/bookish-carnival/src/posts/weblog/zack/2020/01/how-a-simple-todo-app-is-not-simple.md

 ---
 title: 'How a Simple Todo App is Not Simple'
 date: '2020-01-15'
-lead: 'In which the side project overwhelms the original goal'
+lead: 'In which the side, project overwhelms the original goal'
 ---

 To demonstrate what MDX allows me to do in posts, for my recent ["how to upgrate